-Parties and political foundations
+Parties and political foundations in Germany

 In the west since 1980, in the east since 1990, and presenting a united front since 1992: the Green Party (BÜNDNIS 90/DIE GRÜNEN) emerged from West German nature conservation lists and dissident groups in the German Democratic Republic at the time when the regime had already begun to disintegrate.
-Since the federal elections in the fall of 2013, it has been part of the opposition.

 The German Christian Democratic Party (CDU) was the party from which Konrad Adenauer, the first Chancellor of the Federal Republic of Germany, came.
 As a People’s Party, the CDU has played a major role on the political scene in Germany since its founding in 1945.
 Together with its sister party, the Christian Social Union in Bavaria (CSU), the CDU has been one of traditional political parties in parliament ever since.